JoeStrout/soda/README.md

 ### Status

-Soda is at the very earliest stage of development right now: defining requirements, and allocating development resources.
+Soda is in the "early prototype" stage.
+It works, but building it requires a fair bit of expertise, and the functionality is still quite limited.

 ### Design Objectives